ltutech/ltuengine-python-client/README.md

-# LTU engine/ON demand - Python Client
+# LTU Engine - Python Client

 ## ABOUT THIS CLIENT
 Jastec France is a company that provides image recognition as a service.